How to use matplotlib inline?

 The plot is displayed inline in the output cell, below the code cell.
 You can also zoom in and out of the plot by clicking on it and dragging the mouse.

-See also How to create histogram in Matplotlib and Numpy the easiest way?
+See also How to create bar chart in matplotlib?

 A key advantage of Matplotlib inline is its convenience for sharing plots, as you can export your notebook or console session directly to PDF or HTML.
 You can also save your plots as image files by using the plt.savefig() method before calling plt.show().
 For example: